MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 - IoT devices in your network, visible in the Microsoft Defender XDR<!--portal--> **Device inventory**

-- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](../../active-directory/roles/permissions-reference.md#security-administrator)
+- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](../../active-directory/roles/permissions-reference.md#security-administrator) <!-- what link?-->

 - One of the following licenses: